souliss/souliss/README.md

-#First steps for using Arduino IDE + ESP
+#First steps for using Souliss on a ESP8266 with Arduino IDE

 (Thank You Dario)
 This is the procedure from the Arduino/ESP8266 Github